devtron-labs/devtron/docs/user-guide/user-guide.md

 ## Compatibility notes

-* Only AWS kubernetes cluster is supported as of now
+* Only AWS Kubernetes cluster is supported as of now
 * It uses modified version of [argo rollout](https://argoproj.github.io/argo-rollouts/).
 * application metrics only works for k8s 1.16+